This tutorial will show how to compile Mbed TLS to a static

-- Cygwin and Eclipse CDT are properly installed on the system.
+Ensure Cygwin and Eclipse CDT are properly installed on your Windows system.

-If not, check our manual How to setup Eclipse CDT environment on Windows to get you started.
+- If not, check our manual How to set up the Eclipse CDT environment on Windows to get you started.

-- Go to https://tls.mbed.org/download and download the latest version of mbed TLS.
+- Download the latest version of Mbed TLS.

-- Unpack the downloaded file to a location of your choice. (e.g.
+- Unpack the downloaded file to a location of your choice, such as

-Program Files (x86), etc. because spaces and special characters in your path can cause problems in Eclipse.
+Program Files (x86) because spaces and special characters in the path can cause problems in Eclipse.

 Create the project